ChrisMM/tikibase/documentation/concurrency.md

   sends an "UpdateTikiDoc" command containing a Document path and list of incomings links to a channel.
-- Workerpool 5: receives one "UpdateTikiDoc" command at a time, compiles the "mentions" section, and sends that out as a "UpdateMentionsSectionInDoc" command via a channel
+- Workerpool 5: receives one "UpdateTikiDoc" command at a time, compiles the "occurrences" section, and sends that out as a "UpdateOccurrencesSectionInDoc" command via a channel
-- Workerpool 6: receives one "UpdateMentionsSectionInDoc" command at a time, updates the file on disk, and sends out a "TikiDocUpdated" message via a channel
+- Workerpool 6: receives one "UpdateOccurrencesSectionInDoc" command at a time, updates the file on disk, and sends out a "TikiDocUpdated" message via a channel
 - Goroutine 7: collects all "TikiDocUpdated" messages, prints the result, and